 Communication Concepts in COLL 100 and COLL 150.
 Offered by the Center for the Liberal Arts, along with colleagues from the Writing Resources Center and Swem Library, the workshop is designed for faculty teaching COLL 100 and COLL 150 courses in Spring 2018.
 In the context of students' first-year experience, workshop participants will consider underlying principles of communication, the specific goals of 100 or 150, example assignments and syllabi, and ways to integrate the communications/writing component to support their course content.
 Participants will walk away with a draft syllabus and resources to support assignments.
 Plan for three full days with homework.
 Priority will be given to those who can attend all three days.

-This seminar will run December 18-20.
+The dates of the seminar will be announced by early February.
 Each participant will receive a stipend of $100 per day and lunch.
 If you have questions, please contact Sharon Morris (email@example.com).
 You can register for the workshop online at: http://forms.wm.edu/32418

 About "May" Seminars

 Individual and group proposals are welcome.
 Participating faculty will be paid according to the traditional rubric of $100/day or $500 for a five-day seminar, for up to eight faculty per seminar.
 One faculty member should be designated as the seminar leader.
 This person will take responsibility for working with the CLA staff on scheduling and submitting a brief final report with the CLA on the outcomes of the seminar.